Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Conclusion

 \section{Conclusion}

-To address the issue of low prompt selection accuracy in prompt-based continual learning, we propose the Multiple Queries with Multiple Keys prompt matching paradigm.
+To address the issue of low prompt selection accuracy in prompt-based continual learning, we propose the Multiple Queries with Multiple Keys prompt local matching paradigm.
 Multiple Queries achieve precise feature extraction by incorporating task-specific knowledge.
 Multiple Keys, through fine-grained learnable keys, better represent the feature distribution of the training samples.
-They complement each other, significantly improving the matching rate and performance.
-However, Multiple Queries introduce a higher inference burden, and exploring ways to accelerate the inference phase with Multiple Queries is a promising direction.
+They complement each other, significantly improving the matching rate and performance through local matching mechanism.
+An accurate parameter selection strategy can bring significant performance improvements to existing continual learning methods based on parameter expansion and selection.
+Although precise querying incurs a certain query cost, MQMK-EI maintains high query accuracy while effectively reducing the query cost.